jamisoncrawford/hancock/README.md

 * Permanent PDF Rotation
 * Text-Readable Conversion via Optical Character Recognition (OCR)

 Rotated PDFs are available in the "Rotated PDFs" folder of the master repository.
+File names contain suffix `_r`.

 Text-readable PDFs are available in the "OCR PDFs" folder of the master repository.
+File names contain suffix `_rocr`.